CoopReason/TESSY/README.md

 ### 1. Start Model Servers

-First, you need to start the API servers for both your teacher and student models.
+First, you need to start the API servers for both your teacher and student models (Configure and start the scripts `start_server_student.sh` and `start_server_teacher.sh`).
 Record their API endpoints (IP address + port).
 Adjust the following parameters based on your hardware setup and resource availability:

 -   `TP` (Tensor Parallelism)
 -   `GPU_MEM_UTILIZATION`

 ### 2. Prepare Boundary Predictors